ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 # Architecture for {{site.data.keyword.DR_full_notm}}
 {: #arch}

-{{site.data.keyword.DR_full}} is a robust disaster recovery solution that is specifically designed for IBM data centers, distinct from general IBM Cloud resources.
+{{site.data.keyword.DR_full}} is a robust disaster recovery solution that is designed for IBM data centers, distinct from general IBM Cloud resources.
 This solution uses dedicated network configurations and direct-attached storage to provide secure, reliable disaster recovery (DR) capabilities.
 {: shortdesc}

 The IBM Cloud Service Framework facilitates seamless deployment and management of {{site.data.keyword.DR_full_notm}} by integrating key components such as the Service Broker, Resource Management controller (RMC), and IBM Cloud catalog.
 This framework streamlines the DR setup process, enhances security, and ensures compliance, delivering a comprehensive DR solution within the IBM Cloud infrastructure.